Written By Pitch N Hire

 However, it is generally recommended that if you’re taking the road of 2 fonts, change the font of the header.
 Make it something creative that can suit your creative job and make you look like a distinct candidate in contrast to others.
 While doing this ensure that you’re not going too overboard and the basics of minimality reflect in your cover letter.

 If you think about it with care, there isn’t much to be done with the cover letter font.
 With a few cautions, you will be able to sail through it easily and create a cover letter that is as visually appealing as the content is relevant.
-Don’t forget to save your cover letter in a .pdf format as opposed to the .doc or .docx format as a .pdf format captures the font for cover letter and other such details in the same manner as you have created rather than causing any change due to the system change.
+Don’t forget to save your cover letter in a .pdf format as opposed to the .doc or .docx format as a .pdf format captures the font for the cover letter and other such details in the same manner as you have created rather than causing any change due to the system change.
 With these few tips in mind, you will be able to decide the best font for a cover letter easily.